omvatten/qdiv/docs/_build/html/_sources/Citations.rst.txt

    qdiv.citations(f='all')

-Prints a list of references used in the development of python.
+Prints a list of references used in the development of qdiv.

 *f* is the qdiv function.
 For example, f='diversity.naive_alpha' prints the references that were especially relevant for developing the diversity.naive_alpha algorithm. f='all' prints all references listed below.